 Signs

 Melted electrodes.
-The insulators are white, but may be dirty due to misfiring or debris in the combustion chamber.
-Early ignition can damage the engine.
+The insulators are white, but may also be dirty due to misfires or debris in the combustion chamber.
+Pre-ignition can cause engine damage.

 Recommendations

-Check the correct temperature range of the candle; check if the ignition is set too early, if the fuel mixture is too lean, if the cooling system is clogged and if the lubricant is missing.
+Check the correctness of the spark plug temperature range selection; check if the ignition timing is too advanced, the fuel mixture is too lean, the cooling system is clogged, or there is a lack of lubrication.

 Glazing